Charging in the vortex lattice of type-II superconductors: Conclusion

 \section{Conclusion}

-We have developed a numerical method for the study of charging in the vortex lattice state of type-II superconductors based on the AQC equations with the Lorentz and PPG forces.
-Using it, we have calculated the charge distribution in the vortex lattice of $s$-wave superconductors with a cylindrical Fermi surface.
-We have shown that the vortex-core charge in the Abrikosov lattice is dominated by the PPG force near the lower critical field and by the Lorentz force near the upper critical field.
-We have also found that low temperatures and magnetic fields about half the upper critical field are suitable for the experimental measurement of electric charge in the vortex core.
-Moreover, we have shown that the PPG force does not work in equilibrium homogeneous superconductors and even within the Doppler shift method.
-Therefore, we again emphasize that only the Lorentz force acts on supercurrents away from the isolated vortex core and the Lorentz force may also be important for transport phenomena in the vortex state \cite{AK14,UMOK20}.
+We developed a numerical method for studying charging in the vortex lattices of type-II superconductors based on the AQC equations with the Lorentz force and PPG terms.
+Using it, we calculated magnetic-field dependence of the vortex-core charge and spatial profile of the charge density in the vortex lattice of $s$-wave superconductors with a cylindrical Fermi surface at $T=0.2T_{\rm c}$ and $0.5T_{\rm c}$.
+We showed that, at both temperatures, the vortex-core charge is dominated by the PPG terms near the lower critical field and by the Lorentz force near the upper critical field.
+Since the the upper critical field gets larger as the temperature is lowered, the dominant region of the core charge due to the Lorentz force at $T=0.2T_{\rm c}$ becomes wider than that at $T=0.5T_{\rm c}$.
+We also showed that the sign of accumulated charge due to the Lorentz force can be understood in terms of the force picture, when the current density, the magnetic field, and the signs of the carriers are given.
+On the other hand, whether or not such a force picture is possible for the charging due to the PPG terms remains an open question.

-There still remains many interesting problems in relation to the study of vortex lattice systems using the AQC equations.
-For example, our present method can be used to study the flux-flow Hall effect in the vortex lattice by combing the AC response theory based on the standard Eilenberger equations \cite{Eschrig99,Eschrig09}, and to also calculate the vortex lattice in $^3$He \cite{Salomaa83,Thuneberg,Kita01-2,Kita02,Regan20}.
+There are other interesting problems on the physics of vortex lattice systems that may be tackled by the AQC equations.
+For example, the present method can be used to study the flux-flow Hall effect in the vortex lattice state by combining them with the AC response theory based on the standard Eilenberger equations \cite{Eschrig99,Eschrig09}.
+They can also be applied to vortex lattices in superfluid $^3$He \cite{Salomaa83,Thuneberg,Kita01-2,Kita02,Regan20}.
+Since spin currents may flow around the vortices in superfluid $^3$He, it may also be worthwhile to calculate the rotation-speed dependence of spin accumulation at the core and the spin flows due to the spin-accumulated vortices moving along transport mass currents.

-Kumagai {\it et al.} estimated the vortex-core charge in cuprate superconductors by the NMR/NQR measurements.
-Although they used the local electric field gradient obtained from changes in the nuclear quadrupole resonance frequency to estimate the vortex-core charge experimentally.
-To the best of our knowledge, direct observation of the vortex-core charge such as the atomic force microscopy measurement has not been achieved yet.
-We hope that our present study will stimulate more detailed experiments on vortex-core charging.
+Kumagai {\it et al}.\ studied the vortex-core charge in cuprate superconductors by the NMR/NQR measurements \cite{Kumagai01}.
+They estimated the accumulated charge by the local electric-field gradient signaled by changes in the nuclear quadrupole resonance frequency.
+To the best of our knowledge, no direct observations of the vortex-core charge have been performed yet.
+We hope that the present study will stimulate them, such as those using the atomic force microscopy technique.